mcv-m1-project-2017/Team7/README.md

 - To run "segmentation_values_v2.m" to train the system and generate "segmentation_values.txt".

-- To run "sign_classification_v2.m" to generate the output masks and save them in "candidate_mask" path.
+- To run "CandidateGenerationPixel_Color.m" to generate the output masks and save them in "candidate_mask" path.

 TASK 4: